Stadthaus Team

 Photo: Nik Schölzel

-In 2021, Cora Carmesin became the first member of the BUND group to take care of the plants on the Stadthaus terraces.
-Now she hands that responsibility over her successor as spokeswoman for the group.
-But she will stay with the Stadthaus, advising us with her expertise.
+Cora Carmesin was still a member of the BUND group when she started to take care of the plants on the Stadthaus terraces in 2021.
+Even as director of the Museum of Nature she stays with the Stadthaus, supporting us with her expertise.

 Andrada Cretu